borntofrappe/game-development/Practice/Minigames Box/README.md

 local x = (i - 1) * RADIUS_BRIDGE * 2
 ```

-Moreover, the first and last object are made `static`, so that the connected structure doesn't fall due to gravity.
+The first and last object are made `static`, so that the connected structure doesn't fall due to gravity.

 ```lua
 local type = i == 1 or i == objectsBridgeNumber and "static" or "dynamic"